This post has been updated as of May 2019

 Here’s how Campaign Monitor customers can add a preference center link to emails.

-Why not ask subscribers about their preferences when they sign up for your email list?
+Enabling subscribers to set their preferences at signup is among email preference center best practices.
 It’s a great way to establish preferences early.
-Some or all of the fields that are in your preference center can be included in your sign up form.
+Some or all of the fields that are in your preference center can be included in your signup form.

 These tips should help you create an email preference center that can reduce unsubscribes and increase subscriber satisfaction.
 To set up a preference center in Campaign Monitor, use these simple step-by-step instructions.